 Applying a cold facial mist or spray is a win-win for your skin.
 Refrigeration can make the products last longer, and putting a cold spray on your skin feels more refreshing than when it’s room temperature.
 A cold mist or spray can also help soothe dry or inflamed skin more effectively than a warm product.

 As you move through the fall and winter months, make sure to stash any leftover sunscreen you have from the summer in your fridge, as leaving them out can lessen the effects of SPF over time.
 If you have extra lotions or cans lying around, pop them in the fridge now for next summer.

 Liquid makeup has a short shelf life, and mascara is no exception.
 If mascara is kept in warm temperatures for too long, bacteria can start to reproduce and it can develop a bad odor.
 Experts recommending tossing your mascara every three months anyway, whether you’ve kept it cool or not.
 (Related: See how the right eye makeup can make your eyes really pop!)

 Perfumes are sensitive to heat, which can cause chemical changes that alter their scent.
 Since too much light and heat isn’t good for your perfume, storing it in a dark fridge can help preserve the fragrance.

 Like facial spray, toner can be more effective when it’s applied cold.
 The chilled liquid helps reduce puffiness and stimulate your face while reducing redness, and the refrigerator can help your toner last longer too.
-Check out why apple cider vinegar makes a great homemade toner.

 Organic beauty products